 Drama and Theatre

-Studying A-Level Drama and Theatre at Sheffield Girls’ is a rewarding and engaging experience.
-It will develop your analytical, theatrical and design skills for further study in dramatics.
-It’s also extremely useful in improving your spoken communication skills - essential for any future career or further learning.
+We develop students’ analytical, theatrical and design skills for further study in dramatics.
+It is also extremely useful in improving spoken communication skills – essential for any future career or further learning.

 A Level Curriculum

-The emphasis in A-Level Drama is on acting skills and effective communication.
-A-Level pupils can also choose to be examined in set design or costume design.
-Various design and technical skills are addressed throughout the course, regardless of the route you take.
+The emphasis in A Level Drama is on acting skills and effective communication.
+Pupils can also choose to be examined in set design or costume design.
+Various design and technical skills are addressed throughout the course, regardless of the chosen route.

-You will extend your ability to create drama and will study plays, playwrights and live theatre productions.
-You will take part in theatre productions, and also be required to write about plays and live theatre.
-You will develop your powers of analysis to become an informed critic.
+Students will extend their ability to create drama and will study plays, playwrights and live theatre productions.
+All candidates will take part in theatre productions, and also be required to write about plays and live theatre.
+Students develop their powers of analysis to become informed critics.

 Curricular Trips

-Learning how to evaluate live theatre is an essential part of Drama and Theatre A-Level.
-Girls have opportunities to visit local productions, as well as ones further afield such as RSC theatre in Stratford-upon-Avon.
-We have also organised trips to experience musicals and performances in London’s West End.
-Seeing live theatre is essential for developing a critical and analytical mind, helping you to view theatre in a different way and to develop your own performances.
+Learning how to evaluate live theatre is an essential part of Drama and Theatre A Level.
+Girls have opportunities to visit local productions at the famous Crucible and Lyceum Theatres, as well as ones further afield such as at the RSC theatre in Stratford-upon-Avon.
+We also organise trips to experience musicals and performances in London’s West End.
+Seeing live theatre is essential for developing a critical and analytical mind, helping students to view theatre in a different way and to develop their own performance styles.

 Drama Studio

-Polished performances take place in the drama studio.
-We have a fully equipped studio with stage space, sound and lighting, a backstage area and seating for live performances.
+Polished performances take place in our state of the art drama studio, fully equipped with stage space, sound and lighting, a backstage area and seating for live performances.

-Students can also make use of various digital technologies in their performances using our drama studio, planning lighting and sound effects to emphasise moods, emotions or other experiences.
+Students can also make use of various digital technologies in their performances, as they hone their production skills, planning lighting and sound effects to emphasise moods, emotions or other experiences.

 Drama Clubs and Competitions

-In addition to curriculum drama, there are lunchtime drama clubs available to pupils at any age in the school.
-A-Level students have a chance to engage with younger members of the school, learn about theatre skills and can put on productions of plays in the drama studio.
+In addition to curriculum drama, there are lunchtime drama clubs available to all pupils.
+A Level students and Drama Prefects have a chance to engage with younger members of the school, learn about theatre skills and can put on productions of plays in the drama studio.

-We are always on the lookout for competitive opportunities for our A-Level students and encourage our students to take part in any competitions that they become aware of.
+We are always on the lookout for competitive opportunities for our A Level students and encourage our students to take part in any competitions that they become aware of.
 Competitions are a fantastic way to develop new skills and gain confidence in Drama and Theatre.
+We also support our advanced performers when taking part in productions away from school with dramatics groups in the local community.

 Public Performances

-The school play is an exciting event in the school calendar that engages pupils from every year of our Senior School.
-Past productions have included Daisy Pulls It Off, The Real Inspector Hound, The Importance of Being Earnest and Calamity Jane.
+The annual school play or musical is an exciting event in the school calendar that involves pupils from every year of our Senior School.
+Past productions have included: The Importance of Being Earnest, Wind in the Willows, Matilda and Alice’s Wonderland.

-Auditions are open to all years and the annual school play presents a fantastic way for A-Level drama students to engage with younger members of the school.
-It’s not just on-stage roles that are important; for A-Level students who are passionate about costume or stage design, there are plenty of back-stage technical roles that give you the opportunity to apply the skills learnt in the classroom.
+Auditions are open to all years and the annual school play presents a fantastic way for A Level drama students to engage with and support younger members of the school.
+All roles are important, on-stage and off-stage with opportunities for A Level students to be involved in costume and stage design, technical roles and production management.

-Drama evenings are run throughout the year across the Senior School and Sixth Form.
+Other performance events are run throughout the year across the Senior School including our annual Celebration of the Arts.
 These provide girls with the opportunity to practise their public performance skills by performing monologues or duologues to an invited audience of friends and family.

 LAMDA Qualifications

-Alongside studying A-Level Drama, you can also participate in break and lunchtime LAMDA (London Academy of Music and Dramatic Art) lessons.
-These lead to a LAMDA qualification and are available in:
+Our A Level students can also participate in LAMDA (London Academy of Music and Dramatic Art) lessons which take place during break and lunchtime sessions.
+LAMDA qualifications and are available in: